BITSSAP2025AugAPIBP3Sections/APIBP-20234YC-Team-03/README.md

 ---

 ## Aim
-To design and implement a Spring Boot (Java) application offering both REST and GraphQL APIs for a lodging and homestay booking system.
+To design and implement a Spring Boot (Java) application offering APIs for a lodging and homestay booking system.

 ---